Forgot password

 Deadly Bosses of Skyrim

-This mod adds powerful bosses to the game to help you test your skills and abilities.
+The Deadly Bosses of Skyrim mod by DarkClawRaven adds powerful bosses to the game to help you test your skills and abilities.
 No longer will you be able to breeze through every encounter with ease.
 Instead, you’ll need to bring your A-game to every fight, only coming out on top if you use all of your skills and abilities masterfully.

 Lush Overhaul

 The world of Skyrim can be a bit barren.
-This mod adds some flora to the environment, turning the entire world into a beautiful garden full of verdant wonder.
+The Lush Overhaul mod by Shroudlegacy adds some flora to the environment, turning the entire world into a beautiful garden full of verdant wonder.
+This mod adjusts trees and plants and makes them appear more lush.
+It also uses realistic water effects, an overall graphic revamp, and Nordic snow.

 A Quality World Map

-The Map in Skyrim has never been the best, but with this mod you’ll be able to see roads and obstacles clearly.
+The Map in Skyrim has never been the best, but with the ‘A Quality World Map’ mod by Chesko you’ll be able to see roads and obstacles clearly.
 It’s ideal for anyone who plans to spend multiple hours exploring Skyrim’s far corners.
+It also gives a clean perspective of the world by eliminating all clouds from the map’s center.
+However, you can still see the clouds at the map’s boundaries.

 Sofia Follower

-Like Lucien, Sofia is a fully voiced follower that is helpful and hilarious.
+Like Lucien, Sofia by djjohnjarvis is a fully voiced follower who is helpful and hilarious.
 Having her tag along on your adventures is sure to keep them bright and cheerful, even as she slaughters whatever enemy tries to get within a few feet of you.

 Inigo Follower

-Inigo is a Khajit follower who is very powerful and doesn’t affect your follower count, so he can join you alongside Sofia, Lucien or anyone else you wish to travel with.
+Inigo by smartbluecat is a very powerful Khajiit follower who doesn’t affect your follower count, so he can join you alongside Sofia, Lucien, or anyone else you wish to travel with.
 After all, you can never have too many followers.

 Skyland 1k

-Mods that add more to the beauty of Skyrim are always worth downloading, and Skyland is no exception.
+Mods that add more to the beauty of Skyrim are always worth downloading, and Skyland 1k by Skyking2020 is no exception.
 It provides a complete texture overhaul that adds an extra dash of realism to the experience.

 Unique Uniques